karnaker/dotfiles/README.md

   ```
 4. Run the `bootstrap.sh` script
     1. Alternatively, only run the `setup.sh` scripts in specific subfolders if you don't need everything
+5. Restart your Mac
-5. (Optional) Point your Alfred preference sync to a backed up folder
+6. (Optional) Point your Alfred preference sync to a backed up folder
-6. Login to applications, enter license keys, set preferences
+7. Login to applications, enter license keys, set preferences
     1. iTerm2: Import JSON profile

 ## Customisation